tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

-The CSS console provides configurations for you to quickly implement basic features such as CSS domain name management, CSS stream management, transcoding and recording.
+The CSS console provides configurations for you to quickly implement basic features such as domain name management, stream management, transcoding and recording.
 In addition, it enables you to perform various operations such as web push, acceleration configuration, resource monitoring and log management.

 ## Prerequisites